bensheldon/good_job/README.md

 - 1 connection for the job listener, a.k.a. `LISTEN/NOTIFY`.
 - 1 connection per execution pool thread.
 E.g., `--queues=mice:2;elephants:1` is 3 threads.
 Pool size defaults to `--max-threads`.
-- 2 connections for the cron scheduler, if it's enabled.
+- 2 connections for the cron scheduler and executor, if cron is enabled.
 - 1 connection per subthread, if your application makes multithreaded database queries within a job.

 The executor process will not crash if the connections pool is exhausted, instead it will report an exception (eg. `ActiveRecord::ConnectionTimeoutError`).